Skip to main content

 Radiation Therapy for Multiple Myeloma

-If myeloma severely weakens the vertebral (back) bones, these bones can collapse and put pressure on the spinal cord and spinal nerves.
-Symptoms include a sudden change in sensation (such as numbness or tingling), sudden weakness of leg muscles, or sudden problems with urination or moving the bowels.
-This is a medical emergency; patients with these symptoms should call their doctor right away.
-Prompt treatment with radiation therapy and/or surgery is often needed to prevent paralysis.
+If myeloma severely weakens the bones in the spine, these bones might collapse and put pressure on the spinal cord and spinal nerves.
+(This is known as spinal cord compression.)
+Symptoms might include a sudden change in sensation (such as numbness or tingling), sudden weakness of leg muscles, or sudden problems with urination or moving the bowels.
+This is a medical emergency, and prompt treatment with radiation therapy and/or surgery is often needed to prevent long-term paralysis.

 • Skin changes in the area being treated, which can range from redness to blistering and peeling